 Virtual gallery tours…

-While virtual tours will never replace the awe of seeing great works of art in person they do serve the purpose of making collections of art and the impressive spaces that house them accessible to a much larger audience.
+While art museums with virtual tours will never replace the awe of seeing great works of art in person these virtual gallery tours do serve the purpose of making collections of art and the impressive spaces that house them accessible to a much larger audience.

 Maybe seeing a work of art or an amazing gallery space while ignite a spark of interest in your kiddo.
 Capitalize on that interest by providing art materials that allow them to respond to what they’re seeing.
 Or to copy what they are seeing.